The Pros and Cons of Spending Bitcoin

 2. Increased Purchasing Power

 Bitcoin's steadily increasing value means that you will be able to buy more goods with 1 BTC over time than you would with $1.
 Bitcoin is deflationary, meaning that its value increases over time while the USD is inflationary - losing value over time.
-Plus, spending your bitcoin adds increased value to the store owners that accept it.
-From this perspective, Bitcoin can be great to use in your local area because you are transferring value within your community.
+This makes Bitcoin a great asset for local purchases, as the increasing value of 1 BTC transfers around your community and grows the wealth of everybody who holds it.

 3. Be Your Own Bank

-One of Bitcoin's most significant benefits is that it allows you to be your own bank.
-With bitcoin, you have more autonomy over your finances than with fiat currencies.
+One of Bitcoin's most significant benefits is that it allows you to maintain your wealth on your own terms.
 You control how you spend your money without any oversight from banks or governments.

 2. Your Purchase Could End Up Costing More Than It's Worth

-Historically, it's been more profitable to hang on to any bitcoins you have than to let them go.
-You don't want to end up like Laszlo Hanyecz, who used 10,000 bitcoins to pay for two Papa John's pizzas in 2010.
-If he had just held on rather than buying pizzas, Mr. Hanyecz would have around $613 million today.
+Historically, it's been more profitable to hang on to any Bitcoin you have than to let them go.
+You don't want to end up like Laszlo Hanyecz, who used 10,000 BTC to pay for two Papa John's pizzas in 2010.
+If he had just held on, Mr. Hanyecz would be able to buy everybody in the USA a pizza.

 3. Taxes